Dwight D. Eisenhower Army Medical Center: History

 The hospital started as Camp Gordon Station Hospital in 1941, caring for World War II casualties and dependents.
 It was closed in 1946, but reopened as Camp Gordon became the more permanent Fort Gordon during the Cold War.

 The hospital's current building, opened for patients in 1976, replaced sprawling wooden buildings from the World War II era.
 During the building's dedication a year prior its opening, it was dedicated in honor of former General of the U.S. Army and President Dwight D. Eisenhower, who made his farewell address to the Army at Fort Gordon in 1961.
-During one visit in 1965 he suffered a heart attack and was treated in a large private suite in the old hospital for two weeks before being sent to Walter Reed in Washington by train.
+During one visit in 1965, he suffered a heart attack and was treated in a large private suite in the old hospital for two weeks before being sent to Walter Reed in Washington by train.
 Later in 1975, former First Lady Mamie Eisenhower, was treated at Ft.
 Gordon for internal bleeding.

 Current-day activities

 Active-duty personnel and their TRICARE beneficiaries use the medical center and clinics for their primary health care.
 Numerous military retirees in the Augusta area use the medical center's pharmacy and facilities.

-EAMC is involved in the growing field of disaster medicine and hosts disaster-drill training events on Fort Gordon involving the civilian medical community and the local region of the Federal Emergency Management Agency.
+EAMC is involved in the growing field of disaster medicine and hosts disaster-drill training events on Fort Eisenhower involving the civilian medical community and the local region of the Federal Emergency Management Agency.

 The hospital is a training hospital for military doctors, and partners with the Medical College of Georgia and Augusta Veterans Affairs Medical Center in training programs and patient care.
-For example, TRICARE dependents in need of obstetrics services are sent to UNIVERSITY HOSPITAL OF AUGUSTA, while the Augusta VA runs a spinal-cord rehabilitation unit and an active duty rehabilitation unit, which has hosted many veterans of Operation Iraqi Freedom.
+For example, TRICARE dependents in need of obstetrics services are sent to Piedmont Augusta, while the Augusta VA runs a spinal-cord rehabilitation unit and an active duty rehabilitation unit, which has hosted many veterans of Operation Iraqi Freedom.
 In return, civilian, non-TRICARE dependent patients are often sent to Eisenhower for use of its hyperbaric chamber.